harveyzhang814/exercisedb-api-fork/README.md

 ## 🏋🏼‍♀️ ExerciseDB API

+> **Note:** This is a fork of the [original ExerciseDB API](https://github.com/exercisedb/exercisedb-api) project, maintained under the same AGPL-3.0 license.

-ExerciseDB API is a **comprehensive and developer-friendly database** featuring over **5,000 structured, high-quality fitness exercises**.
-It delivers fast, modern, and scalable access to detailed exercise data—including targeted muscle groups, required equipment, visual aids (images and videos), and step-by-step instructions.
-Ideal for developers, fitness startups, and health platforms, ExerciseDB empowers the creation of smart workout apps, personalized training plans, and interactive fitness tools.
+ExerciseDB API is a **free, open-source fitness exercise database** featuring over **1,300 structured, high-quality exercises**.
+It delivers fast, modern, and scalable access to detailed exercise data—including targeted muscle groups, required equipment, GIF demonstrations, and step-by-step instructions.
+Perfect for developers building fitness apps, personal training platforms, and health tools without the constraints of commercial APIs.

 **Perfect for:**